connor-jason/Lasker-morris/README.md

 ### How did your program do during those games?
 During the games where the program played itself, it usually ends in a draw.
-When playing against a human, it usually won or ended in a draw.
+When playing against a human, the program usually won or ended in a draw.

 ### Describe the strengths and the weaknesses of your program.
 Strengths: